 Aside from being the place where you assemble your army, this is also the place where undead merchants gather to sell you new weapons and equipment.
 You do, of course, pick these up in battle and Undead Horde‘s loot game is very satisfying but here you can buy new gear.
 However, the best gear requires you to level up the merchants which you do by paying gold to them.
 This is the exact same system that Neon Chrome employed and, much like that game, it’s a system that works well.

-That said, like most roguelites (those are the ones where you get to get your progress), you can essentially brute force your way to victory.
+That said, like most roguelites (those are the ones where you get to keep your progress), you can essentially brute force your way to victory.
 If the next stage is troubling you, then all you need to do is focus your horde on any buildings in the level (these generate enemies infinitely unless you destroy them) and once those are gone you’ll be able to clear out the level at your leisure, if not in this go then in your next.
 That said, the game offers a few difficulty spikes but this is fine as the game is at its best when you really need to manage your horde and earn those victories.

 Indeed, when you’re in a big battle trying to patch up your horde by resurrecting the enemy’s dead, and it all becomes about dealing enough damage before you die then Undead Horde offers some brilliantly accessible RTS gameplay.
 It’s simple by the standards of the genre but tactical thinking is often required.
 Do you put yourself in the battle, hacking away at enemies and using your strength to turn the battle, or do you wipe out their buildings first and maybe sacrifice the horde so that you can fight another day?